Persistence of Heterodimensional Cycles: Introduction

+(when $\lambda_{1,1}$ or $\gamma_{2,1}$ are complex) are {\em moduli}, i.e., invariants of topological equivalence, for systems with heterodimensional cycle.

+\begin{thma} Let $f$ be of class $C^r$ $(r=2,\dots,\infty,\omega)$ and have a non-degenerate heterodimensional cycle of coindex-1, and let $U$ be any neighborhood of the cycle. \begin{itemize} \item In the saddle case, if the cycle is of type I and $\theta$ is irrational, then a standard blender exists in $U$. \item In the saddle-focus case when $\theta$, $\frac{1}{2\pi}\omega_1$ and $1$ are rationally independent, and in the double-focus case when $\theta$, $\frac{1}{2\pi}\omega_1$, $ \frac{1}{2\pi}\theta\omega_2$ and $1$ are rationally independent, the system has simultaneously a standard cs-blender and a standard cu-blender in $U$.
+The blenders have different indices and their stable and unstable sets intersect $C^1$-robustly.\end{itemize} \end{thma}

+The result is the summary of Theorems \ref{thm:blender_in_type1} and \ref{thm:sad-foc_main} of Section \ref{sec:intro2}.
+It should be stressed that Theorem \ref{thm:blender} is a non-perturbative result; this is the major difference with other works, where heterodimensional cycles are unfolded to obtain blenders, see \citep{BD08,DP19,BCP21}.
+Note that by Theorem \ref{thm:rationaltheta} of Section \ref{sec:intro2}, no blenders exist in a sufficiently small neighborhood of the hetrodimensional cycle in the saddle case when $\theta$ is rational; in the case of complex central multipliers a similar result can also be derived \cite{Lipre}.
+Therefore, we conclude that when the values of the moduli change, {\em new blenders are ceaselessly produced by the heterodimensional cycle}.
+One can see here a parallel to Gonchenko's theory of a homoclinic tangency, which relates dynamics near a homoclinic tangency - the structure of hyperbolic sets, the existence of infinitely many sinks - to arithmetic properties of moduli of topological and $\Omega$-conjugacy \cite{GS86,GS90}.

-Except for the use of cross-maps, this technique is quite similar to the approach used in many previous works, see e.g. \citep{BDV,NP12, BD12a,BKR14,BBD16}.
-We perform the necessary computations by showing that the first-return map near a heterodimensional cycle can be modeled (in some approximation, see formula (\ref{eq:blender:1})) by an iterated function system (IFS) which is composed of a collection of affine maps of an interval.
-Note also that since the maps in our IFS are nearly affine, we can expect that the parablenders, introduced by Berger, can be implemented in our case too, cf. \citep{Be16,BCP15,BCP21}.
+The technique we use to establish the blender is based on the approximation of the first-return map near a heterodimensional cycle by an iterated function system (IFS) which is composed of a collection of affine maps of an interval, see formula (\ref{eq:blender:1}).
+This is similar to the approach used in many other works, see e.g. \citep{BDV,NP12, BD12a,BKR14,BBD16}.
+Note also that since the maps in our IFS are nearly affine, we can expect that the parablenders, introduced by Berger, can be implemented in our case too, cf. \citep{Be16,BCP15,BCP21}. \\ ~\\